H1mJT/GDC-Engineering-Fellowship-Registration-Question/README.md

 ## Go to directory and in cmd use task or .\task and in powershell use ./task or .\task

-All the required features works, but in automate test 4 test fails out of 16 due to a character "·" apperaring at the end of lines and I couldn't remove it.
+All the required features works, but in automate test 4 test fails out of 16 due to a character "·" apperaring at the end of lines which I don't know why it's apperaing and couldn't remove it.
 For automate test run "npm install" for the first time and after that "npm test" on directory cmd.
 <br>